Annual Rx checkup

 Unfortunately, Medicare does not cover hearing aids or dental care.
 Vision care is also limited.
 Although Medicare does not cover dental procedures such as cleanings and crowns, it does cover procedures to help structural damage to the facial region (such as jaw problems not caused by dental problems) as well as dental care needed by those undergoing other medical care which may damage the teeth (such as radiation for cancer).

 Medicare also doesn’t cover alternative medicine, cosmetic surgery, and a few other things.
-Even in states where medicinal marijuana is legal, Medicare does not cover cannabis.
+Even in states where medical marijuana is legal, Medicare does not cover cannabis.

 Original Medicare (Part A and Part B) does have deductibles that need to be met and other out of pocket costs that could put you at financial risk.
 We recommend a Medicare Supplement (also called MediGap) plan to cover the gaps in Original Medicare’s coverage.
 Medicare Supplements reduce your financial exposure and allow you the freedom to visit any Medicare doctor in the US (and beyond) without the need for pesky referrals.